anjaustin/.sea-shore/README.md

 ### Version: v0.1.8-alpha - Initial Public Release

+Known Issue: DEBUG=1 must be set to get full prompts.
+Otherwise the user is flying blind.

 ## Compatibility
 - Developed on Ubuntu Server 22.04 LTS
 - Should be compatible with Debian-based distributions